Work permits for employees in Germany: A complete guide for employers [2024]

 Foreign nationals need a residence permit to travel to Germany and get a work visa.
 There are three types of residence permits:

 • Permanent Residence Permit.
-Also called the settlement permit, this type of permit allows foreign nationals to live and work in Germany for as long as they like, provided they’ve worked at their position for at least five years and are able to prove they have advanced proficiency in the German language.
+Also called the settlement permit, this type of permit allows foreign nationals to live and work in Germany for as long as they like.
+The qualifications for a residence permit vary depending on the type of labor and whether or not the applicant has a Blue Card.

 Application process for German work visas